terrencetec/kontrol/docs/source/concept.rst

   a.
 Obtain sensor calibration data.

     * For linear sensors, obtain a 2-array consisting of physical quantity (e.g. displacement) and readout (e.g. voltage or digital counts).
     * For sensors requiring calibration filters, it is necessary to do an inter-calibration between the sensor and another calibrated sensor.
-In this case, obtain atransfer function between the readouts of the calibrated sensor and the sensor of interest.
+In this case, obtain a frequency response between the readouts of the calibrated sensor and the sensor of interest.

   b.
 Obtain calibration factor/filter
     * For linear sensors, use ``kontrol.sensact.calibrate()``.